 Different internal and external forces cause the furnace not to complete its cycle.
 Not completing the cycle means the system won’t heat your home, and if it does, it will take almost forever, translating to increased utility bills.
 The following are known issues that affect the furnace’s ability to complete the cycle.

 Air filters take on the demanding role of cleaning the air flowing into your home.
 Days and weeks of sieving the air of pollutants and airborne dust will leave the air filters clogged and unable to stand up to their expected role in delivering quality airflow.
 Running your furnace when the filters are clogged will force it to shut down regularly.

-The furnace has a safety mechanism that will detect inefficient air filters and signal the system to shut down to avoid overheating issues.
-The simple solution to short-cycling issues caused by air filter clogging is to clean or replace them if they’ve been used for more than 90 days.
+The furnace has a safety mechanism that will detect inefficient air filters and signal the system to shut down.
+It will help avoid overheating issues.
+The simple solution to short-cycling problems caused by air filter clogging is to clean or replace them if they’ve been functioning for more than 90 days.

 Dirty blower wheel

-For the hot air to flow into the ducting, it will be pushed by the blower with the support of its blades.
+For the hot air to flow into the ducting, the blower will push it with the support of its blades.
 When the blower wheels get filled with dirty particles or dust, airflow will be affected, leading to short cycling and overheating.

-The simple solution to avoid the blower wheels getting extremely dirty and failing is to have them cleaned regularly.
-Changing the air filters regularly can also minimize instances when the blower wheels will get extremely dirty.
+The simple solution to avoid the blower wheels getting extremely dirty and failing is to clean them regularly.
+Regularly changing the air filters can also minimize instances when the blower wheels will get extremely dirty.

 The thermostat doesn’t necessarily have to be faulty to read wrong temperatures.
-If the thermostat is installed in an area that receives lower or higher temperatures, it will fail to read the correct temperatures because the external temperature will affect its accuracy.
+If you install the thermostat in an area that receives lower or higher temperatures, it will fail to read the correct temperatures because the external temperature will affect its accuracy.

 When the thermostat reads wrong temperatures, it will send the incorrect information to your furnace.
 The inaccurate temperature readings will make the furnace unable to complete each cycle, leading to repetitive on and offs.